Hugo Weaving: Personal life

 When he was 13 years old, Weaving was diagnosed with epilepsy.
 Although the condition rarely affected him and stopped in his early 30s, he still chooses not to drive, given the risk of a seizure.

+He said in a 2014 interview that he "hate[s] flag-waving", and that although he holds a British passport, he does not feel English when he's in England.

-He has been in a relationship with Katrina Greenwood since 1984; they live in Sydney and have two children together: Harry Greenwood, an actor, and Holly Greenwood, an artist.
+Weaving has been in a relationship with Katrina Greenwood since 1984; they live in Sydney and have two children together: Harry Greenwood, an actor, and Holly Greenwood, an artist.
 The children were given their mother's surname, which Weaving's son described as the family's "stand against the patriarchy."

 Weaving has a brother and a sister.
 He is the uncle of actress Samara Weaving, who began her career in Australia before transitioning to American roles.
 Both appeared in the 2013 Australian film Mystery Road.
 His younger niece Morgan Weaving appeared on the Australian soap opera Home and Away alongside her sister.